mdshahbazansari/cluster-devide-server-into-multyPart-core-based/README.md

 Parent Process ID: 7420
 ##-----------------------------------------------------------------------

+2. **Cluster Mode** – A scalable server using all available CPU cores via Node.js `cluster` module.

+---
 ## 🧪 1.
 Normal Express Server (Single Core)

 This setup creates a worker for each CPU core to handle requests concurrently:
 ```js